lucasdcf/blips/blip-000X2.md

 ## Universality

-Even if the authors intend for it to become a standard between Podcast 2.0 apps, it is not necessary for a lightning implementation to support/insert what the bLIP does here.
+This usage of the 7629169 TLV type is only intended for Lightning applications in the Podcasting 2.0 space.
+Lightning applications that do not intersect with Podcasting 2.0 have no need to implement this standard.
+Additionally, no additional work is required from a Lightning implementation itself beyond BOLT-specified TLV support in order to enable this use case at the application layer.

 ## Backwards Compatibility